Our newfound appreciation for Nature during quarantine.

-Today is Earth Day, and we can’t even begin to explain the magic, integrality, and beauty that is Mother Earth.
+We can’t even begin to explain the magic, integrality, and beauty that is Mother Earth.
 As human beings, much less a CBD company that derives all of our ingredients straight from the source—unchanged & untainted—nothing we do would be possible without her help.
-The irony of celebrating such an outdoor-centric holiday during a worldwide quarantine isn’t lost on us, but we thought what better way to commemorate than tapping into the psyche of the lovely, colorful oHHo community.
-Read below, and Happy Earth Day!
+The irony of celebrating such an outdoor-centric holiday during a worldwide quarantine isn’t lost on us, but we thought what better way to commemorate than tapping into the psyche of the lovely, colorful oHHo community—read below!

 “I’ve reconnected with a lot of people from back home in Texas during this time and honestly interacting with them makes me feel more of who I am—life feels more full when you feel connected to people.
 Understand that your existence here is transient.
 Respect the universe and it will respect you.
 Give to the universe and it will give to others—it’s all a free flowing mass.
 We’re only as good as what we put it.
 Withdrawal or taking without giving is just a bad look.” — James Khubiar